wtesler/Codename-Bittersweet/README.md

 Codename Bittersweet

+Has a dependency on Jetty libraries (Included in libs).
-Has a dependency on sfl4j library.
+Has a dependency on sfl4j library (Maven) .